Friday the 13th Part VIII: Jason Takes Manhattan: Development

 After the disappointing box-office gross of Friday the 13th Part VII: The New Blood (1988), director John Carl Buechler began developing a follow-up which reprised the character of Tina Shepard again facing off against Jason Voorhees after her release from an insane asylum.
-Meanwhile, Lar Park Lincoln, who had portrayed Tina Shepard, co-wrote (with her husband) an alternative screenplay which had Tina working as a psychologist for troubled girls.
-Lincoln's co-star in The New Blood, Kevin Spirtas, also wrote a screenplay which recast the events of The New Blood into a long dream, with his character as the killer.
+Meanwhile, Lar Park Lincoln, who had portrayed Tina Shepard, co-wrote (with her husband Michael Lincoln) an alternative screenplay which had Tina working as a psychologist for troubled girls.
+Lincoln's co-star in The New Blood, Kevin Spirtas, also wrote a screenplay which recast the events of The New Blood into a long dream, with his character Nick Rogers as the killer.
 Paramount, however, opted to assign the project of a follow-up to writer-director Rob Hedden, marking his debut feature.

 A former employee of Universal Studios, Hedden strove to devise a screenplay in which the antagonist, Jason Voorhees, would travel outside of the setting of Camp Crystal Lake, the primary location of the previous seven films.
 "The biggest thing we could do with Jason is to get him out of that stupid lake where he's been hanging out," Hedden said.
 One of Hedden's original ideas was to set the film solely aboard a cruise ship with Jason hiding in the lower levels, described by Hedden as "a little bit of Das Boot and a little bit of Aliens, with a claustrophobic feeling storm at sea and that sort of stuff."
 The alternate concept was to place Voorhees in a large city, such as New York.
 Hedden commented: "Everything about New York was going to be completely exploited and milked.
 There was going to be a tremendous scene on the Brooklyn Bridge.
 A boxing match in Madison Square Garden.
 Jason would go through department stores.
 He'd go through Times Square.
 He'd go into a Broadway play.
 He'd even crawl onto the top of the Statue of Liberty and dive off."

 Ultimately, after receiving approval from Paramount Pictures of both concepts, Hedden decided to combine them, with the first act of the film occurring aboard a ship, and the second on the streets of Manhattan.
 This decision was mainly due to budgetary restrictions from Paramount, as filming exclusively in New York City cost more than the studio was willing to spend.
 In addition to the shift in setting, Hedden stated he wanted to examine the character of Jason Voorhees as a child, which appears in the film in the form of hallucinations experienced by Rennie Wickham, the heroine.
-To conceal the fact that it was a Friday the 13th film, the initial working script circulated under the title "Ashes to Ashes."
+To conceal the fact that it was a Friday the 13th film, the initial working script circulated under the working title Ashes to Ashes.